 Changes in the Science/Policy context affect the design and development of solutions for data sharing and exploitation.
-An example is GEO, which in its Strategic Plan 2016-2025 focused the scope of GEO and GEOSS on targeting societal challenges, highlighting that "Earth observations are an indispensable component to measure and monitor our progress towards addressing societal challenges" [11].
-To this aim, the GEO XIII Plenary in 2016 approved an Engagement Strategy [13] and selected three key policy priorities to guide GEO's efforts over the medium term: Paris Agreement on Climate Change, Sendai Framework on Disaster Risk Reduction, and the United Nations Agenda for Sustainable Development.
-At its 18th meeting in September 2020, the GEO Programme Board reviewed and endorsed a proposal from the Urban Resilience Subgroup recommending that Urban Resilience be recognized as a fourth GEO engagement priority [14].
+An example is the Group on Earth Observation (GEO), which in its Strategic Plan 2016-2025 focused the scope of GEO and GEOSS (Global Earth Observation System of Systems) on targeting societal challenges, highlighting that "Earth observations are an indispensable component to measure and monitor our progress towards addressing societal challenges" [11].
+To this aim, the GEO XIII Plenary in 2016 approved an Engagement Strategy [7] and selected three key policy priorities to guide GEO's efforts over the medium term: Paris Agreement on Climate Change, Sendai

+Framework on Disaster Risk Reduction, and the United Nations Agenda for Sustainable Development.
+At its 18th meeting in September 2020, the GEO Programme Board reviewed and endorsed a proposal from the Urban Resilience Subgroup recommending that Urban Resilience be recognized as a fourth GEO engagement priority [8].